sgrams/sgrams/README.md

-# Hi
+# Stan Grams ```/ sjg /```

-Senior Firmware Engineer at Intel Corporation, focused primarily on TDX Virtual Firmware and BIOS work.
+I'm a Senior Firmware Engineer at Intel Corporation, focused primarily on TDX Virtual Firmware and BIOS work.

 Most of my time goes into low-level platform work: firmware, boot flows, virtualization, debugging, and the boundary between hardware and software.